sreedevi-langoju/12weekawsworkshopchallenge/week3/VPC_Creation.md

 Creating a Virtual Private Cloud (VPC) in Amazon Web Services (AWS) is a fundamental step in setting up your network infrastructure.
 A VPC allows you to launch AWS resources into a virtual network that you've defined.

-For a comprehensive introduction to VPC and its fundamental components, consider checking out our dedicated blog post on 'VPC Fundamentals'.
+For a comprehensive introduction to VPC and its fundamental components, consider checking out [Networking_Fundamentals.md] (./Networking_Fundamentals.md)

 Here are the steps to create below architecture of VPC and its components in AWS:

-### Step1: Create VPC

 Click Deploy Pre-requisites for the steps to follow to create the necessary IAM roles, policies, and other resources before creating the VPC.
 Sign in to the AWS Management Console: Open your web browser and go to the AWS Management Console.
 Sign in with your AWS account credentials.
 Navigate to the VPC Dashboard: In the AWS Management Console, go to the "Services" menu and select "VPC" under the "Networking & Content Delivery" section.

+### Step1: Create VPC

-Create a VPC: In the VPC Dashboard, click on the "Your VPCs" link on the left sidebar.
-Then click the "Create VPC" button.
+1.In the VPC Dashboard, click on the "Your VPCs" link on the left sidebar.
+2.Then click the "Create VPC" button.
-Configure VPC Settings: You'll need to provide the following information when creating your VPC:
+3.Configure VPC Settings: You'll need to provide the following information when creating your VPC:

-Enter VPC A as the Name tag
+4. Enter VPC A as the Name tag
   Specify 10.0.0.0/16 as IPv4 CIDR block.
   Do not enable IPv6.
   Leave Default selected as Tenancy.
   Accept proposed Tags
   Click Create VPC

 5. After completing these steps, you should have a new VPC listed under Your VPC
 6. Click on Actions > select Edit VPC settings from the dropdown, check the box to enable DNS hostnames, and select Save.